 In return, we’re devoted to supporting the important work of guiding.
 It can take years for a guide to get certified and make a decent living.
 We want them to have enough clients to support their families and aspirations, and to keep educating people on environmental sustainability.
 Without them, we can’t make the most of our 57 hours.

-When we talk about sustainability we are thinking about two things.
-One is the environment, but other equaly important is people that are trying to make a living working in the outdoor industry.
+When we talk about sustainability, we are thinking about two things.
+One is the environment, but another equally important are the people who are trying to make a living working in the outdoor industry.
 We want to help dedicated professionals in the local communities all over the world to have a steady inflow of clients and work that will generate enough income to support themselves and their families.
-Here especialy we are thinking of young guides for whom sometimes takes a whole decade to be able to make enough money for a decent living.
+Here especially we are thinking of young guides who sometimes take a whole decade to be able to make enough money for a decent living.

 What are EPIC Badges?

-Epic Badges are awarded twice per year to select trips that have outstanding guides, well thought-out itineraries, a nod to sustainability and education and inspiring outdoor environments.
-These trips leave no one indfferent.
+Epic Badges are awarded twice per year to select trips that have outstanding guides, well-thought-out itineraries, a nod to sustainability and education, and inspiring outdoor environments.
+These trips leave no one indifferent.